GWeindel/hmp/README.md

 HMP
 ==========

 ![](plots/general_illustration.png)

+> [!NOTE]
+> The preprint is now live : [Trial-by-trial detection of cognitive events in neural time-series](https://www.biorxiv.org/content/10.1101/2024.02.13.580102v1)

 HMP is an open-source Python package to analyze neural time-series (e.g. EEG) to estimate Hidden Multivariate Patterns (HMP).

-HMP is described in Weindel, van Maanen & Borst (in preparation) and is a generalized and simplified version of the HsMM-MVPA method developed by Anderson, Zhang, Borst, & Walsh  ([2016](https://psycnet.apa.org/doi/10.1037/rev0000030)).
+HMP is described in Weindel, van Maanen & Borst (2024, [see the preprint on biorXiv](https://www.biorxiv.org/content/10.1101/2024.02.13.580102v1)) and is a generalized and simplified version of the HsMM-MVPA method developed by Anderson, Zhang, Borst, & Walsh  ([2016](https://psycnet.apa.org/doi/10.1037/rev0000030)).

 As a summary of the method, an HMP model parses the reaction time into a number of successive events determined based on patterns in a neural time-serie.
 Hence any reaction time can then be described by a number of cognitive events and the duration between them estimated using HMP.
 The important aspect of HMP is that it is a whole-brain analysis (or whole scalp analysis) that estimates the onset of events on a single-trial basis.
 These by-trial estimates allow you then to further dig into any aspect you are interested in a signal:
 - Describing an experiment or a clinical sample in terms of events detected in the EEG signal